Skip to main content

 Three steps to reconcile the payment clearing accounts:

 Note: The reconciliation process mentioned below is a general suggestion.
-Please consult with your financial advisor or accountant to ensure you have the correct mappings and reconciliation process for your business financials.
+Please consult your financial advisor or accountant to ensure you have the correct mappings and reconciliation process for your business financials.

 Step 1: Post the A2X summary entry to the accounting system (see example below).
 This step generally debits the clearing account